Go Back

 We value a workplace which is inclusive and we strive to maintain a supportive space for all.
 We are committed to actively including all peoples regardless of their age, culture, abilities, ethnic origin, gender, gender identity/expression, sexuality, nationality, race, religion, education, and socioeconomic status.

 Everyone who is employed by Pi Theatre or engages with us is expected to be considerate and respectful of others.
-Our aim is to set a high standard of communication which will be carried forward to our community, creating a more inclusive and creative environment in which to work, live, and play.
+Our aim is to set a high standard of communication which will be carried forward to our community, creating a more inclusive and creative environment in which to work and live.

 In order to facilitate our ideal work environment, we adhere to a combination of internal and external policies.
-On this page you'll find two of those policies: our Anti-Harassment Policy, as well as our COVID-19 Health and Safety Guide.
-Externally, we adhere to Equity's "Not In Our Space", as well as ActSafe's Healthy Workplace guidelines, among others."
+On this page you'll find two of those policies: our Race, Equity, and Diversity Action Plan, our Anti-Harassment Policy, and our Accessibility Plan.
+Externally, we adhere to Equity's "Not In Our Space", as well as ActSafe's Healthy Workplace guidelines, among others.

 DOWNload PDF